-Before you embark on your Trabzon adventure, there are a few things to keep in mind to ensure a smooth and enjoyable trip.
+Before you embark on your Trabzon adventure, remember a few things to ensure a smooth and enjoyable trip.

-Trabzon has a humid subtropical climate, with mild winters and warm, humid summers.
-The best time to visit Trabzon is during the spring and fall, when temperatures are mild and the weather is pleasant.
-Summer can be quite hot and humid, while winter can be cold and rainy.
+Trabzon has a humid subtropical climate with mild winters and warm summers.
+The best time to visit Trabzon is during the spring and fall when temperatures are mild, and the weather is pleasant.
+Summer can be hot and humid, while winter can be cold and rainy.

 While Trabzon is a relatively small city, it can be challenging to navigate without a car.
 Renting a car is a great way to explore the surrounding areas at your own pace, but it is important to note that driving in Trabzon can be challenging due to narrow roads and steep terrain.
 Alternatively, you can use public transportation or taxis to get around the city.

 While most locals in Trabzon speak Turkish, English is widely spoken in tourist areas and hotels.
-It is always a good idea to learn a few basic Turkish phrases before your trip, as it can help you navigate the city and communicate with locals.
+Learning a few basic Turkish phrases before your trip is always a good idea, as it can help you navigate the city and communicate with locals.